NEML2 2.1.0

 []

-# phase rate, follows from the variation of total energy w.r.t. phase field
+# phase rate, follows from variation of total energy w.r.t. phase field

 [dpsidd]